 The most accurate pixel-perfect image segmentation labeling tool.
 Works on any object.
 Also works on ultra-high res images.
 Needs no prior training.
 Entirely neural-network based, no statistical hackery involved.
-If this sounds like overselling to you:Try it out ➜
+If this sounds like overselling to you:See it working live ➜

 By time, annotations per minute, total images, accuracy, and more.
 Whether 10 or 1000 annotators, each worker's output is reported in graphs and exportable .CSV.

 Approve or reject images and provide feedback to improve the quality of your ground truth.
 Communicate with your annotators via image comments and real-time notifications.

 Sub-pixel perfect in fact.
 V7 Darwin's .JSON output is a lightweight, easy to read and parse format expandable to multiple annotation types and built for convertibility.Download a sample output ➜

 You can add attributes, text, directional vectors, grouping, and more within each region of interest.
 Sub annotations are like an extra layer of detail to your labels.

 Seamlessly integrate V7 Darwin's labeling tools into your workflow.
 Import raw data, version it, and export it to your favourite framework with one line of code.Learn about Dataset Management ➜

 Annotators have limited viewing rights and cannot download images.
 All image data and annotations remains of the uploading team's ownership.
 V7 is serious about security.Download a data security statement ➜

 Develop FDA and EMA compliant medical applications thanks to a detailed record of every annotation by date and authorship.
 Include clinicians and experts as part of your team.Plug-in an expert workforce ➜